4l0ne4ever/speech-to-text/plan.md

         ProcessingResult with transcript, segments, matches

     Raises:
-        AudioFormatError: If audio format not supported
+        AudioFormatError: If audio format not LINEAR16
-        TranscriptionError: If transcription fails
+        TranscriptionError: If V2 API transcription fails
-        StorageError: If saving results fails
+        StorageError: If saving results to GCS fails
     """
 ```